Day Trip Guide: MONA Tasmania + Hobart Ferry to MONA

 The 2:30pm lunch option can also work, but to have enough time to see the MONA Museum you would need to get one of the very early ferries at 9:15am or 10:15am.

-Dinner at FARO wasn’t going to going to be possible for us on the day, but it is the best way of having the most amount of time possible to see the MONA Museum, as long as you don’t mind waiting an hour between the museum closing (5pm) and the first available dinner seating at 6pm.
+Dinner at FARO wasn’t going to going to be possible for us on the day, but it is the best way of having the most amount of time possible to see the MONA Museum, as long as you don’t mind waiting half an hour between the museum closing (5pm) and the first available dinner seating at 5:30pm.

-FARO Opening Hours:
+FARO Opening Hours

-- Dinner – Friday to Sunday, from 6pm
+- Dinner – Friday to Sunday, from 5:30pm

-FARO Cost:
+FARO Cost

-- Multi-course set menu – $150pp
+- Multi-course set menu – $175pp

 2-5 or 6pm: Explore MONA